aheimsbakk/ansible-playbooks/README.md

 Public available services.

-* [Gotify](https://gotify.192.168.56.11.nip.io), default username `admin` and password `password`
+* [Gotify](https://gotify.192.168.56.11.nip.io), default username `admin` and password `password`.
 After installing playbooks, go into the Gotify and add an application.
 Take the applications token and update the `gotify_token`.
 Voila, you get a notification every time someone logs into `homeserver`.
 * [Nextcloud](https://nextcloud.192.168.56.11.nip.io) with database backup cronjob.
 Default username `admin` and password `password`.
   * Install App `Nextcloud Office`.
   * Go to admin interface.